 Collaborative learning not only enhances academic performance but also fosters essential skills such as communication, teamwork, and critical thinking.
 In this blog, we will explore the advantages of group study for teenagers, when they should consider it, why they should try it, and how to make the best of these study sessions.
 For many teens, especially today, focus and concentration become very challenging.
 Given the sheer number of distractions, peer pressure to achieve and competitive mindset, it’s easy to fall prey to feeling isolated and worried about performance.
 This can be potentially even more isolating if you’re studying alone.
 This is where group study can use competitive streaks positively to help students study and learn better.

-At DPS Warangal, noted as the best CBSE schools in Warangal, for day scholars and residential students alike, we adapt teaching and learning based on different considerations.
+At DPS Warangal, noted as the best CBSE school in Warangal, for day scholars and residential students alike, we adapt teaching and learning based on different considerations.
 There are many merits to working together, as we know, once we step out into adult life.

 What are the benefits of group study for teenagers?